How does Dr. Montessori’s view of children differ from traditional education?

 Are all Montessori programs the same?

 No. Ask what kind of training the teachers have.
 Parents should visit the school, observe the classrooms, and later ask the school’s director to explain the theory behind the activities you saw.
 Parents should also ask about teachers’ qualifications.
-Quality programs can be identified through accreditation verification from reputable organizations such as the Florida Council of Independent Schools and the Florida Kindergarten Council.
 We are also a member of The International Montessori Council and AMS.